Miyazaki Japan Travel Guide

 Traditional tea ceremony experiences may be presented at some ryokan or arts centers.
 Inquire locally or book via a tour operator.

-Miyazaki International Plaza (MIPLA) may feature Japanese language lessons or exchange events.
+Miyazaki International Plaza (MIPLA) may feature Japanese courses in a language or exchange events.

 Held in the End of october, with a grand parade, traditional costumes, and sacred horse racing (Yabusame).